From Trinidad to Belize, the steel pan’s intoxicating sound unites the Afro-Caribbean diaspora.

 With assistance from NICH, the University of Belize, and the Anglican Diocese of Belize, the UWI Arts Steel Ensemble visited Belize in 2017.
 With such cultural exchanges, the bond between the two nations continues to grow.

 From Panorama in Trinidad in February, to Pan Yaad in Belize in September, the energy-packed rhythms of this instrument are incomparable.
-When mallets dance with steel, we join an international fraternity, united by the permeating love for a powerful instrument and gem of the Afro-Caribbean diaspora: the steel pan.
+When mallets dance with steel, we join an international fraternity, united by the permeating love for a powerful instrument and a gem of the Afro-Caribbean diaspora: the steel pan.